pamgriffith/patternlab-exporter/statamic/README.md

 ## Editing Data Models

 Each content type subfolder also has a fields.yaml that [lets you specify](http://statamic.com/learn/control-panel/fields-and-fieldsets) what data can be entered for that content type.
 If you make a change to your templates that requires a change in the data, you will need to edit the appropriate fields.yaml, too, it will not be updated for you automatically when you import the templates.
+You will also need to make sure existing content is updated accordingly.